A Guide To Children's Jeans

 Although this type of sizing guide is useful to use as a baseline for choosing children’s clothes, it’s not always 100% accurate.
 This is because children invariably grow at different rates, so what fits one five year old perfectly, may be too big or too small for another.

 The best way of ensuring that you buy children’s jeans that will actually fit your child comfortably – and that they’ll feel good wearing – is to take your child’s essential measurements.
-The labels on clothes often include the measurements, or if they don’t, you’ll find them on the manufacturers sizing guide.

 Taking Your Child’s Jean Measurements

-In order to determine what size jeans your child needs, you’ll need to take their measurements.
 Arm yourself with a tape measure, get your child to cooperate and stay still, and make note of the following:

-The waist and hip size measurements are the most important for helping you choose the right size and fit of jeans.
-But in older children in particular, knowing their height is useful too, as jeans come in various different lengths.
 Once you’ve got the measurements noted down, keep a record of them and don’t forget to re-measure your child when they grow.

-When you’re choosing jeans, bear in mind that not all manufacturers will use the same measurements on their products.
 So a waist that fits your child well on one pair of jeans may fit differently on another make.
 In order to get over this problem, always double-check the measurements on their clothing charts or labels, or ask shop assistants for help and advice.